Where’s the best place to compare cars?

 - Edmunds doesn’t show you exactly how many car sales are included in the TMV® number or the time frame of car sales that are used in calculations.

 Edmunds TMV® gives you a good target price for your negotiations with car dealers.
 However, since TMV® is that average price paid, it should be your minimum goal.
-Read How to Buy a Car at the Best Possible Price to get below that target number.
+Read my guide to get below that target number.

 Edmunds True Cost to Own® or TCO®